This article is intended for use by the Microsoft 365 administrators, IT Administrator, and Systems Administrator.

 3.)
 Input code sent by Microsoft if prompted.

 6.)
-It will again prompt for your Microsoft 365 admin credential and may prompt you to provide permission if this is your first time to execute.
-Tick 'Consent on behalf of your Organization'
+Again, it will prompt your Microsoft 365 admin credential and may prompt you to provide permission if this is your first time to execute.
+Tick 'Consent on behalf of your Organization'.

 7.)
-Once credentials are entered and permissions is granted, it will proceed to inject the DomainAuthToken to user mailboxes.
-This may take a while depending on the number of mailboxes. (see the preview of users)
+Once credentials are entered, and permissions are granted, it will inject the DomainAuthToken to user mailboxes.
+This may take a while, depending on the number of mailboxes. (see the preview of users)

 8.)
 Notice the last line "Done!", It means 'DomainAuthToken' applied to all Xink Add-in users.

-Note: For Outlook on the web, you need to refresh the Internet browser before any changes take effect.
+Note: For Outlook on the web, you need to refresh the Internet browser before any changes occur.